20 April 2023

 Unimatrix Zero (2000)

 The Queen becomes aware of a secret virtual world where a fraction of drones experience individuality while regenerating.
 Viewing this as a disease, she works to destroy it, threatening to kill billions of drones if necessary to maintain her control.
-Captain Janeway forms an alliance with the resistance inside Unimatrix Zero, leading to a direct confrontation with the Queen's forces.
+Captain Janeway forms an alliance with the resistance inside Unimatrix Zero, leading to a direct, tactical confrontation with the Queen's forces.

 Star Trek: Voyager